 Know When to Stop

-At any point in the training, if your dog shows signs of being uncomfortable or upset, you have to stop.
+If your dog shows signs of being uncomfortable or upset, you have to stop at any point in the training.
 You can’t associate grooming with something that is making them feel upset.

 It won’t work that way.
-The goal is to make them feel like grooming is a fun activity they can share with their owner.
+The goal is to make them feel grooming is a fun activity they can share with their owners.

 Observe your pup and see what they’re reacting to.
-It could be the brush you’re using that’s making them feel pain.
+It could be the brush you’re using that’s making the dogs feel pain.
 Contact your local vet and get to know more about the brushes and techniques you can use.

 Just remember to keep praising them for being a good dog with their favorite treats!